getsentry/sentry-ruby/README.md

 ## Sanitizing Data (Processors)

 If you need to sanitize or pre-process (before its sent to the server) data, you can do so using the Processors implementation.
-By default, a single processor is installed (Raven::Processors::SanitizeData), which will attempt to sanitize keys that match various patterns (e.g. password) and values that resemble credit card numbers.
+By default, a single processor is installed (Raven::Processor::SanitizeData), which will attempt to sanitize keys that match various patterns (e.g. password) and values that resemble credit card numbers.

 To specify your own (or to remove the defaults), simply pass them with your configuration: